grpc/grpc-dotnet/README.md

 Setting up local feed with unreleased Grpc.* packages:
 ```
-# For the time being, we are depending on unreleased Grpc.* packages.
+# We may depend on unreleased Grpc.* packages.
 # Run this script before building the project.
 ./build/get-grpc.sh or ./build/get-grpc.ps1
 ```